abgros/stalloc/README.md

 ```
 Then run the examples with:
 ```
-cargo run --example <name of the example> --release
+cargo run --example "name of the example" --release
 ```